Sak32009/GetDataFromSteam-SteamDB/README.md

 # Get Data from Steam / SteamDB

-**_Get Data from Steam / SteamDB_** (_ex Get DLC Info from SteamDB_) is a userscript that extracts all data needed to generate DLCs formats, depot.sha1 for Steam games.
+**_Get Data from Steam / SteamDB_** (_ex Get DLC Info from SteamDB_) is a userscript that extracts all data needed to generate DLCs formats and depot.sha1 for Steam games.

 [forum cs.rin.ru support](https://cs.rin.ru/forum/viewtopic.php?f=29&t=71837)